 The releases of the 2015 brood occurred every two days between June 16 and June 24, 2016 to accommodate a day versus night release evaluation.
 During the evaluation, all weir boards for a given pond where incrementally pulled over an eight hour period on the date of release.
-The overall proportion of PIT tagged subyearlings detected was 84.3%.
-The detected proportions between release groups varied from 33.6% to 97.0%.
+Overall, 84.3% of the PIT tagged subyearlings were detected.
+The detected rate between release groups varied from 33.6% to 97.0%.
 These values are lower than the previous two years.
-It's possible that forced releases over an 8 hour period may have resulted in high rates of tag collision at the array resulting in poor detection efficiency.
+It's possible that forced releases over an eight hour period may have resulted in high rates of tag collision at the array resulting in poor detection efficiency.